pixincreate/PixeneOS/README.md

 - Dependencies:
   - `e2fsprogs`
   - `pkg-config`
-  - `tomlkit` -- a `Python` dependency
+  - `tomlkit` (Python dependency)

 ## Working

-In short, this repository is a server.
+This repository acts as a server.

-[Release.yml](.github/workflows/release.yml) initially checks if a build exist already.
-If only `rootless` flavor exist and user opted for rooted (`magisk`) flavor, it builds it and vice versa.
-If a specific version has got both the flavor for a specific device, then it skips the build.
-It is not recommended to force a new build for the same version (unsupported at present).
+1. [Release.yml](.github/workflows/release.yml) checks if a build already exists.
+If only the `rootless` flavor exists and the user opts for the `magisk` flavor, it builds it, and vice versa.
+If both flavors exist for a specific version and device, it skips the build.

-The `workflow` then calls the build script which downloads all the [requirements](#requirements) mentioned above and patches the `OTA` by putting your signing key and installing the additional packages as mentioned in [features section](#features) and generates the output.
+2. The workflow calls the build script, which downloads all the [requirements](#requirements) and patches the OTA by adding your signing key and installing the additional packages mentioned in the [features section](#features).

-The patched OTA is then released and will be available in the [releases section](https://github.com/pixincreate/PixeneOS/releases).
+3. The patched OTA is released and available in the [releases section](https://github.com/pixincreate/PixeneOS/releases).

-Once the patched OTA is released, the server branch is then updated depending on the flavor selected (`rootless` is the default)
+4. The server branch is updated based on the selected flavor (`rootless` is the default).

-As mentioned in the beginning, OTA will have [Custota](https://github.com/chenxiaolong/Custota) package installed during the patch.
-The user should add the OTA URL from the [server](https://github.com/pixincreate/PixeneOS/tree/gh-pages) branch to receive the future OTA updates.
+To receive future OTA updates, add the OTA URL from the [server](https://github.com/pixincreate/PixeneOS/tree/gh-pages) branch.

 ## Usage

-### Getting started
+### Getting Started

-Reading the [AVBRoot docs](https://github.com/chenxiaolong/AVBRoot) is a **must** before proceeding with PixeneOS.
+Reading the [AVBRoot docs](https://github.com/chenxiaolong/AVBRoot) is essential before proceeding with PixeneOS.

-To start with, the device must have an unpatched version of GrapheneOS installed.
-The version must match with the one taken from PixeneOS.
+1. Ensure the device has an unpatched version of GrapheneOS installed.
+The version must match the one from PixeneOS.

-It is recommended to start with version before the latest to make sure that OTA is working before setting other things up.
+2. Start with a version before the latest to ensure OTA functionality.

 >[!IMPORTANT]
-> `Factory image` and `OTA image` are 2 different things.
-We deal with **OTA images** here.
+> `Factory image` and `OTA image` are different.
+This project deals with **OTA images**.

-### Detailed instructions
+### Detailed Instructions

-1. Fastboot version must be `34` or newer. `35` or above is recommended as older versions are known to have bugs that prevent commands like `fastboot flashall` from running.
+1. Ensure Fastboot version is `34` or newer. `35` or above is recommended as older versions are known to have bugs that prevent commands like `fastboot flashall` from running.

   ```shell
   fastboot --version
   ```

-2. Reboot into `fastboot` mode and unlock the bootloader if not already. **This will trigger a data wipe.** It is important to make sure that the data is backed up somewhere else prior to unlocking the `bootloader`.
+2. Reboot into `fastboot` mode and unlock the bootloader if not already. **This will trigger a data wipe.** Ensure data is backed up.

   ```shell
   fastboot flashing unlock